armishr/MyCalculatorSoftware/README.md

 # Making a calculator software

-Making a basic calculating software given the expressions
+Making a basic calculating software given the expressions using a stack on numbers and operators